ryanlongacre/goldQOL/README.md

 Kinda goes into the one above, if alraedy clicked, can't be clicked again (unless to remove) Some kinda differentiator between the cart ones and the real ones Some kind of collision detection
+When a section is clicked, the current length of the thing is that of a lecture (1:15) not a section (50)